OrbiterToad/davinci-chatbot/README.md

 });
 ```

+> Little tip: I would recommend using text-davinci-002 instead of 003.
+Even thou answers are slightly simpler, there is no swearing-filter in 002 or anything else alike.
+003 always backpedals when hearing a bad word and tries to moraly reprimand you.

 ### Creating the ChatBot

 So I decided to create a ChatBot that can be used to interact with the AI.
 Developing with GitHubs Copilot I already